-Our campus is situated in Culture Mile, a vibrant cultural hotspot in the City of London.
-This major destination for culture and creativity stretches from Guildhall School and the adjacent Barbican Centre to LSO St Luke's and the Museum of London.
-Culture Mile offers a range of impressive performance and exhibition spaces all within walking distance, and exciting collaborative opportunities.
+Our location is a major destination for culture and creativity, taking in the School, the adjacent Barbican Centre and LSO St Luke's.
+This means there's a wide range of impressive performance and exhibition spaces within walking distance, and exciting collaborative opportunities.
 Nestled on the edge of the popular areas of Shoreditch and Clerkenwell, we are close to some of London's most famous landmarks including St Paul's Cathedral, the Gherkin and the Shard.

-Our facilities: Silk Street.
-Milton Court and Sundial Court
+Our facilities: Silk Street, Milton Court and Sundial Court